 (4) Transition provisions.
-The term of office of a person who has been elected before January 1, 2007, to the office of Chief Justice, Associate Justice, or Judge of the Appellate Division for a term which extends beyond January 1, 2007, and who is in office on January 1, 2007, is extended through June 30 of the year following the eighth year after the date any such Justice or Judge was last elected to the office.
-If the person so elected continues to serve for the remainder of the term, that person may stand for retention in the office for a succeeding regular term as provided in this section.
+The term of office of a person who has been elected before January 1, 2008, to the office of Chief Justice, Associate Justice, or Judge of the Appellate Division for a term which extends beyond January 1, 2006, and who is in office on January 1, 2008, is extended through June 30 of the year following the eighth year after the date any such Justice or Judge was last elected to the office.
+If the person so elected continues to serve for the remainder of the term, that person may stand for retention in the office for a succeeding regular term as provided in this section, subject to the provisions of G.S.
+7A-4.20.
 If the person continues to serve for the remainder of the term but does not stand for retention election, a vacancy is created in the office upon expiration of the term, and this vacancy shall be filled by nomination and appointment as provided in this section.

-The term of office of a person who has been appointed before January 1, 2007, to the office of Chief Justice, Associate Justice, or Judge of the Appellate Division to serve until the 2008 election, and who is in office on January 1, 2007, shall end on June 30, 2009.
+The term of office of a person who has been appointed before January 1, 2008, to the office of Chief Justice, Associate Justice, or Judge of the Appellate Division for a term which extends beyond January 1, 2008, and who is in office on January 1, 2008, shall end on June 30, 2009.
 If the person so appointed continues to serve for the remainder of the term, that person may stand for retention in the office for a regular term as provided by this section at the statewide election for members of the General Assembly held in 2008.

-Upon the death, resignation, removal, or retirement of any incumbent Justice or Judge on or after January 1, 2007, and before the expiration of the Justice's or Judge's term of office, the resulting vacancy shall be filled by nomination and appointment as provided in this section.
+Upon the death, resignation, removal, or retirement of any incumbent Justice or Judge on or after January 1, 2008, and before the expiration of the Justice's or Judge's term of office, the resulting vacancy shall be filled by nomination and appointment as provided in this section.

-Vacancies in judicial offices in the Appellate Division occurring before January 1, 2007, and not filled by that date, shall be filled by nomination and appointment as provided in this section.
+Vacancies in judicial offices in the Appellate Division occurring before January 1, 2008, and not filled by that date, shall be filled by nomination and appointment as provided in this section.

-From the date any incumbent described in this subsection is continued in office by retention vote for a term next succeeding the term in progress on January 1, 2007, or is succeeded in office by another person, the office is held subject to the provisions of this section.
+From the date any incumbent described in this subsection is continued in office by retention vote for a term next succeeding the term in progress on January 1, 2006, or is succeeded in office by another person, the office is held subject to the provisions of this section.